 This chapter will focus on public housing conversions to the PBV program under RAD.
-In order to distinguish between requirements for public housing conversion under RAD and PBV units under the standard PBV program, we will refer to the standard PBV program and the RAD PBV program.
+We will refer to the standard PBV program and the RAD PBV program to distinguish between the requirements for public housing conversion under RAD and PBV units under the standard PBV program.